 Additional Tax Shelters

-All have a running theme, which is to reduce taxable income through expenses.
+All have a common theme, which is to reduce taxable income through expenses.
 If you think you need to start up a business or start investing in real estate to create a tax shelter, that’s probably not the case.
 By working with your tax adviser, you might be surprised by what is available to you now.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 Realized does not provide tax or legal advice.
 This material is not a substitute for seeking the advice of a qualified professional for your individual situation.